 Individuals who suspect they have BPD should seek guidance from a licensed mental health professional.
 Typically, people who have the disorder report an improvement in the functionality of their work and familial relationships when and if they seriously enter psychotherapy and work with a behavior specialist.

 Some improvement of personality management has also been reported by medical marijuana users; however, it is important to note that is in steady, modest medicinal doses given to help keep the subject happy, focused, physically relaxed, and emotionally calm.

 Alcohol is to be avoided as are mind or mood-altering medications used for recreational purposes as people with BPD tend to struggle with issues of extreme shame, rage, and suicidal impulse.
 Since all levels of emotion (ranging from rage to depression to elation) tend to be high under normal circumstances, such people quite easily fall victim to various co-morbid addictions.

 Drugs, sex, pathological lying, covert and overt manipulation of other people for personal gain with intent to use or harm, and alcohol are the usual suspects with regard to addictive behaviors.
 However, it is important to note hoarding, pet hoarding, compulsive shopping, a tendency to become serial cheaters, compulsive spending or extreme frugality to the point of social disorders, and gambling are all equally hot topics for these colorful and eccentric personality types.

-For that reason, it is important for all friends and family members to discourage acts of impulsivity or excessive behaviors at all times.
-Minimizing obsessive compulsive traits while working to help the man or woman learn how to regulate their own social and emotional behaviors is KEY to their ongoing socialization success and their family member’s or peer group’s “Narcissistic Abuse” recovery.
+For that reason, all friends and family members need to discourage acts of impulsivity or excessive behaviors at all times.
+Minimizing obsessive-compulsive traits while working to help the man or woman learn how to regulate their own social and emotional behaviors is KEY to their ongoing socialization success and their family member’s or peer group’s “Narcissistic Abuse” recovery.